AdmiralCurtiss/SenPatcher/README.md

 To build SenPatcher from source, just invoke cmake on native/CMakeLists.txt and follow the typical CMake build flow.

 If you're using Visual Studio 2022, you can use the built-in CMake support by using the "Open a local folder" option and pointing it at the 'native' folder.

+Note that if you're building yourself the files will not be named as they are in the release distribution.
+The built `sentools.exe` is the GUI and tools and is called `SenPatcher.exe` in the release distribution.
+The individual .dlls must be renamed to match their injection target for them to work (`DINPUT8.dll` or `DSOUND.dll`).
+You need to build twice, once as 32-bit and once as 64-bit, to get the full set of binaries.

 Do *not* use the SenPatcher.sln in the repository root.
 That will only build the remnants of the old C# GUI, which is almost definitely not what you want.